Frequently Asked Questions

 - Front of house helpers collect tickets and hand out programs.

 A dancer’s fees depend on the number of classes and optional competitive dances the dancer registers to take.
-Fees are due in two installments, on registration and by January 28.
+Fees are due in two instalments, on registration and by January 15th.
 For details about fees, the dance schedule and registration, review the information on the .
-Each May we offer a 10% discount for those who wish to register early for Fall classes only.
-This discount is offered from May 1st through may 31st. page
+Each May we offer a 10% discount for those who wish to register early for the following dance year.
+This discount is offered from May 1st through May 31st ONLY. page

 Johnny Brown (Please allow 5 business days for delivery)